Should Remote Workers Be Worried About Quiet Firing?

 If you feel that you are being quietly fired then it’s something that you will need to either accept or tackle.

 Acceptance doesn’t mean enjoying the process, it means finding another job and quitting on your terms, rather than handing in your notice in a fit of rage, which only benefits your bad manager.

 We’d quit on our terms if we were generally unhappy in the role or felt we’d come to a point where progression was essential for further personal development.

 Tackling it means seeking support and raising the issue with your manager or with HR.

 It’s best to raise any issues directly with your manager if you feel they are avoiding you because they feel too busy to cope.
-This guide on having difficult conversations with managers may help with that.

 We’d go to HR if you think your boss lacks the leadership skills to hold the hard conversations.
 And yes, we appreciate this is going to be hard to gauge if you’ve only ever worked with a manager remotely.